TheOnlyZac/sly1/README.md

 This is a work-in-progress, experimental decompilation of *Sly Cooper and the Thievius Raccoonus* for the PlayStation 2.
 It is based on the NTSC-U version of the game (`SCUS-971.98`).

-The goal of this project is to better understand how the game works to assist the speedrunning, glitch hunting and modding communities. **This repo does not contain any game assets or original code from the game's executable.**
+The goal of this project is to better understand how the game works to aid the speedrunning, glitch hunting and modding communities. **This repo does not contain any game assets or original code from the game's executable.**

-New contributors are welcome and encouraged!
+New contributors are welcome and encouraged to make a pull request!
 If you would like to help but aren't sure where to start, you can [join our discord server](https://discord.gg/gh5xwfj) and/or message [TheOnlyZac#0269](https://discordapp.com/channels/@me/TheOnlyZac#0269/) for more info and advice.

 ## Getting Started